Tavenem/Blazor.IndexedDB/README.md

         databaseName: "myDatabaseName", // the database name
         objectStores: ["valueStore"], // the names of value stores
         version: 2, // the version number of the current database schema
-        jsonSerializerOptions: options); // a JsonSerializerOptions instance
+        jsonSerializerOptions: new(JsonSerializerDefaults.Web)); // a JsonSerializerOptions instance
     ```

     Note that use of dependency injection for database instances is optional.
 They can also be